-- Meanwhile, make the topping: Grease/spray with nonstick spray the bottom of a 9x13 inch baking dish.
+- Meanwhile, make the topping: Grease the bottom and sides of a 9x13 inch baking dish.
 Spread pecans in an even layer in the pan.
 Set aside.
 Combine the rest of the topping ingredients in a small saucepan over medium heat.
 Stir until the butter has melted, then bring to a boil.
 Allow to boil for 3 minutes.
 Remove from heat and pour on top of pecans.
 Set aside.

 - Turn the risen dough out onto a lightly floured work surface and, using a rolling pin, roll into a 12x18 inch rectangle.
 I used a ruler for accuracy.
 Make sure the dough is smooth and evenly thick.

 - Add the filling: Spread softened butter all over dough.
 Top evenly with the brown sugar and cinnamon.
 Tightly roll up the dough to form an 18-inch-long log.
 Cut into 12 even rolls.
 Arrange them in the prepared baking pan.

 - Cover the rolls very tightly with aluminum foil and allow to rise in a warm environment again for about 30-40 minutes.